2018 Community Health Assessment

-This Community Health Assessment, a follow-up to similar studies conducted in 2007 and 2012, is a systematic, data-driven approach to determining the health status, behaviors and needs of residents in the Quad-Cities Area.
-Click here for the highlights of some of the actions UnityPoint Health – Trinity took following the 2012 Community Health Needs Assessment.
+This Community Health Assessment, a follow-up to similar studies conducted in 2007, 2012 and 2015 is a systematic, data-driven approach to determining the health status, behaviors and needs of residents in the Quad-Cities and Muscatine areas.

-The "community" defined for this study (the "Quad-Cities Area") includes residents of Scott County, Iowa, and Rock Island County, Illinois.
+The "community" defined for this study includes residents of Scott and Muscatine Counties in Iowa and Rock Island County in Illinois.

 For over a decade, the sponsors of this study have been collaborating on improving health status and quality of life in the Quad-Cities region through the Quad City Health Initiative (QCHI).
 This work together has been rooted in periodic community health assessments conducted by the health systems and health departments.
 New reporting requirements and best practice trends encouraged our local health partners to redesign our approach to community health assessment and create a comprehensive assessment process that meets the information and reporting needs of all partners.